sivaprakashDesingu/react-voice-recorder/README.md

 - `record` - Flag
 - `title` - Title for the Model
+- `audioURL` - To hear what has been recorded.
 - `showUIAudio` - Either need to show HTML5 audio tag after stopped or not.
 - `handleAudioStop` - Once your are stop the record, this will send your the data to process. further
+- `handleAudioUpload` - Onced click the upload button, Blob will be passed via props

 ## License